lezgomatt/memory-game/README.md

 # Memory Game

-A simple memory game.
-Originally created for Sunday School with a Noah's Ark theme.
+A simple memory game, originally created for Sunday School with a Noah's Ark theme.
-Now showcasing a video game console theme as I do not have the rights to distribute the original images used.
+Since I do not have the rights to distribute the images used back then, it now showcases various video game consoles instead.

 [Check it out »](https://lezgomatt.github.io/memory-game/)